llmrisks/llmrisks.github.io/src/content/post/week12.md

 Washington Post, 10 Feb 1999.
 There is still a lot of uncertainty and skepticism if we should be fearing any kind of out-of-control AI risk, but it is not so hard to imagine scenarios where our fate will similarly come down to an individual's decision at a critical juncture.
+(On the other hand, this article argues that we shouldn't oversensationalize Petrov's actions and there were many other safeguards between him and nuclear war, and we really shouldn't design extinction-level systems in a way that they are so fragile to depend on an individual decision: [_Did Stanislav Petrov save the world in 1983?
+It's complicated_](https://russianforces.org/blog/2022/10/did_stanislav_petrov_save_the_.shtml), from a Russian perspective.)